maxtaco/tamejs/README.md

 See the github issue tracker for the more immediate issues.

 * Documentation
-     * Change promise to something else?
+     * Change pledge to something else?
 * Optimizations
      * Can passThrough blocks in a tamed function that don't have awaits, so can get more aggressive here --- in progress, but can still